-In high school I became interested in the great impressionists, not the least of which were The Group of Seven; a compilation of Canada’s greatest talents at the turn of the 20th century.
+In high school, I became interested in the great impressionists, not the least of which were The Group of Seven; a compilation of Canada’s greatest talents at the turn of the 20th century.
 They still inspire me; a wave of inexplicable creativity envelopes me when in the presence of their paintings.
-Being Canadian myself, I am drawn to the wild place they portrayed; an avid outdoors enthusiast, I kayak, hike, mountain bike and appreciate nature in every season.
+Being Canadian myself, I am drawn to the wild places they portrayed; an avid outdoors enthusiast, I kayak, hike, mountain bike, ski, and appreciate nature in every season.

-By 2021 I’ll have published 13 books ranging in genres, with two trilogies, a series, and many standalone books.
+By 2022 I’ll have published 14 books ranging in genres, with two trilogies, a series, and many standalone books.
 It has been my absolute joy to rediscover the love of writing.
 To revisit those childhood freedoms where you can do anything and be anyone.
-I’ve also merged my love of visual arts with writing again; including illustrations into a few of my books.
+I’ve also merged my love of visual arts with writing again; including illustrations in a few of my young-reader books.

 I’m truly grateful to those who have helped me realize my childhood dream of becoming an author from editors, to beta readers right up the ranks to those of you willing to read my books.
 It’s been an enlightening journey, and one I’m far from done with, to experience the endless stories which present themselves from the ether.
 The more you write, the more you’re gifted to write.
 I believe anyone who wants to be a writer can be a writer if they do the work and love the process.
 We all have a story in us, and from my experience, the more stories you tell, the more you’re bound to discover.

 New 2022 crime fiction is available now!
 Pick up a copy of Killing Karma online.

 For more reviews on all of my books see my Goodreads page[/vc_column_text][/trx_content][/vc_column][/vc_row]